 We had a ton of fun brainstorming ideas for this easy and fun party.
 We bought this It Is Your Birthday sign off of Amazon.
-I was just going to buy the brown and gray balloons locally, but as it turns out, it is hard to find brown balloons (I never did find any), so I ended up wishing I had just gone ahead and bought this entire kit.
+I was just going to buy the brown and gray balloons locally, but as it turns out, it is hard to find brown balloons (I never did find any), so I ended up wishing I had just gone ahead and bought these balloons.
 We ended up making do with white balloons and guess what?
 Nobody cared.

 The Office-Themed Party Decorations